ProjectGreenLancaster

 Timeline

 As you can imagine restaurants create an enormous amount of food which create waste.
-Restaurants like the iron hill, Tobias frogg, Yorgos restaurant & Lounge, all have a large amount of food made through certain days of the week.
+Restaurants like the Iron Hill, Tobias Frogg, and Yorgos Restaurant & Lounge have a large amount of food made on certain days of the week.
 About 85% of food isn’t used in a typical American restaurant, the rest of the food is thrown out majority of the time.
-The average amount of waste create by restaurants is about 100,000 pounds of trash each year.
-Most food that is not use will end up going to a landfill or a waste management company like Lancaster County solid waste management authority.
+The average amount of waste create by restaurants is about 100,000 pounds each year.
+Most food that is not used will end up going to a landfill or a waste management company like Lancaster County Solid Waste Management Authority.

 Poll / Graphic